ICD-10 Procedure Coding System

-The ICD-10 Procedure Coding System (ICD-10-PCS) is an international system of medical classification used for procedural coding.
+The ICD-10 Procedure Coding System (ICD-10-PCS) is a US system of medical classification used for procedural coding.
 The Centers for Medicare and Medicaid Services, the agency responsible for maintaining the inpatient procedure code set in the U.S., contracted with 3M Health Information Systems in 1995 to design and then develop a procedure classification system to replace Volume 3 of ICD-9-CM.
 ICD-9-CM contains a procedure classification; ICD-10-CM does not.
 ICD-10-PCS is the result.
 ICD-10-PCS was initially released in 1998.
 It has been updated annually since that time.
+Despite being named after the WHO's International Classification of Diseases, it is a US-developed standard which is not used outside the United States.